GABETROLL/holbertonschool-higher_level_programming/python-more_data_structures/README.md

 11. Use 'map' to make a copy of a list with all its items multiplied by a number
 - Python map
 - Python lambda
+12. Turn a roman numeral string into an integer
+- roman numerals suck
+- please help me